patternfly/patternfly-quickstarts/packages/module/README.md

   useLocalStorage,
   QuickStartContextValues
 } from '@patternfly/quickstarts';
-// for how these yaml files should look see below import quickstartOne from '.yamls/quickstart-one.yaml';
+// for how these quick start yaml files should look see below import quickstartOne from '.yamls/quickstart-one.yaml';
 import quickstartTwo from '.yamls/quickstart-two.yaml';